-Statement of Cash Flows
+What is the Statement of Cash Flows?

-The Statement of Cash Flows (also referred to as the cash flow statement) is one of the three key financial statements that reports the cash generated and spent during a specific period of time (i.e., a month, quarter, or year).
+The Statement of Cash Flows (also referred to as the cash flow statement) is one of the three key financial statements that report the cash generated and spent during a specific period of time (e.g., a month, quarter, or year).
 The statement of cash flows acts as a bridge between the income statement and balance sheet by showing how money moved in and out of the business.

-Cash: Cash on hand and demand deposits (cash balance on the balance sheet)
+Cash Balance: Cash on hand and demand deposits (cash balance on the balance sheet)

-Cash equivalents: Cash equivalents include cash held as bank deposits, short-term investments, and any very easily cash-convertible assets – includes overdrafts and cash equivalents with short-term maturities (less than three months).
+Cash Equivalents: Cash equivalents include cash held as bank deposits, short-term investments, and any very easily cash-convertible assets – includes overdrafts and cash equivalents with short-term maturities (less than three months).